CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 20. Object-Oriented Programming Principles/README.md

 {
 	public ExtendingClass() : base() { … }
 }

 If the base class has no default constructor (one without parameters) or that constructor is hidden, our constructors need to explicitly call one of the other base class constructors.
 The omission of such a call will result in a compile-time error.

 If a class has private constructors only, then it cannot be inherited.

 If a class has private constructors only, then this could indicate many other things.
 For example, no-one (other than that class itself) can create instances of such a class.
 Actually, that’s how one of the most popular design patterns (Singleton) is implemented.

 The Singleton design pattern is described in details at the end of this chapter.

 ### Constructors and the Keyword "base" – Example

 Take a look at the Lion class from our last example.
 It does not have a default constructor.
 Let’s examine a class inheriting from Lion:
-AfricanLion.cs

 public class AfricanLion : Lion
 {